yurishkuro/opentracing-tutorial/go/lesson03/README.md

 $ curl 'http://localhost:8082/publish?helloStr=hi%20there'
 ```

-Note that there will be no output from `curl`, but the publisher stdout will print `"hi there"`.
+Note that there will be no output from `curl`, but the publisher stdout will show `"hi there"`.

 Finally, if we run the client app as we did in the previous lessons:

 ```
-$ go run go/lesson03/solution/client/hello.go Bryan
+$ go run ./lesson03/exercise/client/hello.go Bryan
 2017/09/24 21:43:33 Initializing logging reporter
 2017/09/24 21:43:33 Reporting span 7af6719d92c3df6d:5d10cdd1a9cf004a:7af6719d92c3df6d:1
 2017/09/24 21:43:33 Reporting span 7af6719d92c3df6d:538a7bfd34893922:7af6719d92c3df6d:1